Free website audit · a plan and a fair price built around your business · no lock-in

 AI-assisted vs AI-generated: where Claude, Cursor and Copilot fit

-AI-built websites flood Fiverr at £40 a pop.
-AI-assisted production builds are a different thing.
-Here's where Claude, Cursor, Copilot and Aider actually earn their keep — and the four jobs they don't get.
+AI-assisted vs AI-generated builds: where Claude, Cursor, Copilot and Aider earn their keep in production websites, and the four jobs they never get.

 Read the article →